A Theme for Everyone

 Margie and Dorothy both had fond memories of porch swings and sitting outside when the air was cool in the evening.
 We laughed about comfy Adirondack chairs that are impossible to climb out of.
 We thought of gliders and swings at the park... which lead to a discussion of favorite playground equipment and hot metal slides in the summer.

+Lara shared a book with some of our younger ones.
+She used to help kids with summer reading lists when she worked as a librarian.
+I was intrigued with her story of growing up in a small town with no library.
 "When I eventually visited a library for the first time, I just fell in love with it.
 I knew right then that I wanted become a librarian."

 The Word Summer

 We brainstormed the word summer.
-We came up with words that rhymed with summer and we listed books, movies and songs and plays with summer in the title.
+We came up with words that rhymed with summer and we listed books, movies and songs and plays, with summer in the title.
 When I asked my last group for a summer song, there was a long pause and then Ken began to sing softly.
 "Summertime and the feeling is easy."
 We played a recording with Louie Armstrong and Ella Fitzgerald and many ended up singing along.